-The SSgA Russell 2000-A Index fund includes investments seeking an investment return that approximates as closely as practicable, before expenses, the performance of the Russell 2000 Index over the long term.
+The Russell SSgA 2000-A Index fund includes investments seeking an investment return that approximates as closely as practicable, before expenses, the performance of the Russell 2000 Index over the long term.
 The fund includes exposure to stocks of small U.S. companies.
 The fair value of the investments in this category has been determined using the net asset value per share.

 The Nuveen Winslow Large-Cap Growth fund is a portfolio that invests at least 80% of its net assets in equity securities of U.S. companies with market capitalization in excess of \$4 billion at the time of purchase.
-The fair value of the investments in this category has been determined using the net asset value per share on the active market on which the individual securities are traded.
+The fair value of the investments in this category has been determined using the net asset value per share.

-Investment contracts include a common collective trust fund that is designed to deliver safety and stability by preserving principal and accumulating earnings.
+Investment Contracts include a common collective trust fund that is designed to deliver safety and stability by preserving principal and accumulating earnings.
 This fund is primarily invested in guaranteed investment contracts and synthetic investment contracts.
 See Note 6 Investment Contracts for further discussion on investment contracts.